geobtaa/ld/docs/api.md

 # API Reference

-This document provides technical reference information for working with the GeoBTAA Linked Data assets.
+This document provides technical reference information for working with the BTAA Geospatial linked data assets.

 ## JSON-LD Contexts